ZeyaWang/zeyawang.github.io/index.md

 - Alexander Gurung, Graduate Intern (2021) -> AI Resident @ Facebook

 ### Social Activities
-I'm also a soccer enthusiast and a dedicated amateur player.
-My amateurish soccer journey has led me to the role of striker in several teams, including Phoenix FC, Riverrats FC, and Partizan Pittsburgh FC, all within the Greater Pittsburgh Soccer League.
+I'm also a soccer enthusiast and play striker for amateur teams like Phoenix FC, Riverrats FC, and Partizan Pittsburgh FC in the Greater Pittsburgh Soccer League.